Are fireworks bad for the environment? What to know

 The colourful tradition may be fun, but can also lead to pollution and potential fires

-This weekend, Americans will gather across the country and watch fireworks splay red, white, blue and plenty of other colours across the sky in typical 4 July tradition.
+Over the 4 July weekend, it is tradition for Americans to gather across the country and watch fireworks splay red, white, blue and plenty of other colours across the sky.

 But while the Independence Day holiday may be something that has gone on for years, that doesn’t mean there isn’t any potential environmental impact.